AarushIITRPR/hmm-market-regime/README.md

 ## Overview

-Market regimes—distinct periods characterized by persistent levels of volatility, trend, or mean reversion—pose a significant challenge to static investment strategies.
+Market regimes, distinct periods characterized by persistent levels of volatility, trend, or mean reversion, pose a significant challenge to static investment strategies.
 This repository demonstrates how HMMs, as unsupervised probabilistic models, can effectively uncover these latent states from observable market data like returns and volatility.
 The project emphasizes a comparative analysis, benchmarking HMMs against both probabilistic (Gaussian Mixture Models) and deterministic (K-Means, Hierarchical Clustering) alternatives, as well as supervised and anomaly detection methods, to provide a holistic view of regime classification in quantitative finance.

 ---